 Speak to someone you trust: your student adviser, student support staff at your college, your GP, or a support help line.

-For further information and advice about specific mental health difficulties please use the links to external agencies as listed below, or visit our dedicated Support Helplines webpage for a more comprehensive list:
+For further information and advice about specific mental health difficulties and links to external agencies, please visit our dedicated Support Helplines webpage for a comprehensive list.